zahiruldu/global.hackathon/Teams/ElusiveBits/ABOUT.md

 About your skills and what you are going to do?
 =======
 Backend and frontend skills all over the place.
-We''ll be targeting themes 2, 5, and 6.
+We'll be targeting themes 2, 5, and 6.